QualiSystems/devguide_source/_reference/9.0.0/shellfoundry-intro.md

 #### Listing available Shell templates

 This command lists the 1st and 2nd generation Shell templates you can use for your new Shell.
+Note that in offline mode, the command lists the shell templates residing locally in the folder defined in the shellfoundry config's template_location attribute.
 For more information, see [Modeling Shells with TOSCA]({{site.baseurl}}/shells/{{pageVersion}}/modeling-the-shell.html).

 **Syntax:**